 My husband created the Restoration Hardware-inspired animal ladder prints.
-I will feature the how-to on these soon.
-So stay tuned!
+You can see the full tutorial for these here.

 I had a difficult time finding a bedspread for my son.
 I found this whimsical, embroidered fabric from Hobby Lobby that fit the theme and colors perfectly.
 So I made a simple duvet cover for his bed.